 The Americans with Disabilities Act

 The ADA was initially enacted in 1990 as a comprehensive civil rights law to prohibit discrimination against people with disabilities.
 The intent was that the law would apply to all facets of public life.
 The current revision (Americans with Disabilities Act Amendments Act - ADAAA) continues to govern public life.
-Public life includes institutes of higher education under Title II and Title I. This legislation provides a range of definitions, and guides much of the work of SAS.
+Public life includes institutes of higher education under Title II and Title I. This legislation provides a range of definitions, and guides much of the work around accessibility.

 - ADATA - ADA Regulations and Standards